How to Obfuscate Dynamically Loaded Symbols in iOS Apps Using AI

 Figure 1: Fusion Set that will contain the Obfuscate Dynamically Loaded Symbols feature

-Note: Naming the Fusion Set to correspond to the protection(s) selected is for illustration purposes only (not required). -
+Note: Annotating the Fusion Set to identify the protection(s) selected is optional only (not mandatory).

-Figure 3: Obfuscate Dynamically Loaded Symbols option
+Figure 4: Selecting Obfuscate Dynamically Loaded Symbols

-Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4)

 Congratulations!
-The Obfuscate Dynamically Loaded Symbols protection is now added to the mobile app -
+The Obfuscate Dynamically Loaded Symbols protection is now added to the mobile app

 Certify the Obfuscate Dynamically Loaded Symbols feature in iOS Apps